What is board certification?

 Please refer to the Examination Guidelines for the Certification Process, under Section 2 Certification & Re-Certification Processes.

-What do I do if the guidelines fail to answer my question?
+What do I do if the ABP guidelines fail to answer my questions?

 For questions about the examination process and logistics that are not covered in the guidelines, send an email to: email@example.com.
 Please note that the ABP will not provide guidance regarding specific therapies.
 These matters must be determined and justified by the candidate in preparation for and during the examination.

 What if I have other questions?

 For questions related to the following topics, send an email to: firstname.lastname@example.org

 © 2023 American Board of Prosthodontics, All Rights Reserved.
 Web Application by Informatics, Inc